 Not even the US Army is free of this trope.
 Compare the treatment of captured white Pfc.
 Jessica Lynch with black Spc.
 Shoshana Johnson.
 Both were captured in the same ambush, but Lynch received national media attention, a made-for-TV movie, a larger disability payment and was celebrated as a hero fighting to the last bullet.note Early reports just described a small blonde soldier who went down shooting.
 This was actually Pvt.
 Donald Walters.
 Even Lynch herself thinks she received too much exposure and accused the Army of fabricating her Hold the Line moment for good PR.
 Her real heroism was when she sat in front of the House Oversight and Government Reform Committee and, point by point, dissected the myths that had been created around her.
 Johnson did receive recognition and accolades, but only after this discrepancy was brought up.

-SPC Lori Piestewa (Native American) was at the same attack that Lynch and Johnson were in.
+SPC Lori Piestewa (Hopi) was at the same attack that Lynch and Johnson were in.
 She was wounded and taken prisoner, but died from wounds sustained during the attack.
 She was the first Native American woman to die in combat while serving in the U.S. military, and received the Purple Heart.
 Ever heard of her?
 Probably only because you read or saw an interview where Lynch brought Piestewa up.
 She credited Piestewa with saving her life and has repeatedly named her as the "true hero" of that battle.
 So it was semi-averted: Piestewa did get a mountain in Phoenix, Arizona named after her, though (formerly called Squaw Peak), and her parents and children received a new home courtesy of Extreme Makeover Home Edition.
 And Lynch named her daughter in honor of her.
 News stories, even a decade after the fact, continue to ignore every part of the story other than that Lynch was captured, however.

-The reason why serial killer Jeffrey Dahmer remained undetected for a long time was because he preyed exclusively on gay men from ethnic minorities.
+The reason why it took longer for Jeffrey Dahmer to get caught was because he preyed exclusively on gay men from ethnic minorities.
 His ability to escape notice illustrates that this focus on missing white women above missing persons from any other social or ethnic groups is not limited to media coverage but is sadly a factor in actual missing persons investigations as well—when the relatives of his victims called the police to report their loved ones missing, they were frequently dismissed with blase comments such as, "Well, he's a grown man, he can run off if he wants."
-The only reason he was even caught was because one of his intended targets escaped and immediately flagged down a police car—several weeks after another victim, a young Asian boy, nearly escaped, but was returned to Dahmer's apartment after he smooth-talked the cops—who completely ignored the African-American women who were insisting that the boy had been trying to get away from Dahmer.
+The only reason he was even caught was because one of his intended targets escaped and immediately flagged down a police car—several weeks after another victim, a young Asian boy, nearly escaped, but was returned to Dahmer's apartment after he smooth-talked the cops who completely ignored the African-American women who were insisting that the boy had been trying to get away from Dahmer.
 An article written several weeks after Dahmer's crimes—and this horrific error—were discovered stated that this would never have happened had the races been reversed.

 Serial killer Robert Pickton was able to get away with killing prostitutes and drug users in Vancouver for years (convicted of six, charged with another 20) because of his choice of victims.
 One American station in Seattle ran a story about six of Pickton's victims.
 Two of the victims mentioned in the story were white, three were First Nations, and one was black.
 They only showed five of the victims' pictures, and guess whose photo they left out?
 In the same vein, at least one Canadian TV station did a similar thing with respect to the possible victim who was a transsexual.